vasinov/voila-cli/README.md

 Getting started with Penguin is easy:

 - Initialize Penguin in your project directory with `penguin init`.
-That will generate a `.penguin` folder with config files for the whole project and individual stacks in the current directory.
+That will generate a `.penguin` folder with config files for the project and the first stack.
-- In your project directory run `penguin start` to start the default stack defined in `.penguin/config.yml`.
+- In your project directory run `penguin start` to start stack defined in `.penguin/config.yml`.
-- In your project directory run `penguin $ COMMAND` to run a command for your default stack locally and generate result artifacts in the same directory.
+- In your project directory run `penguin $ COMMAND` to run a command in your stack and generate result artifacts in the same directory.
 For example, `penguin $ ls -al > files.txt`.
 - To check stack status run `penguin status`.
-- To SSH into the default running stack run `penguin ssh`.
+- To SSH into a running stack run `penguin ssh`.
-- To stop the default stack run `penguin stop`.
+- To stop a stack run `penguin stop`.

 ## Config Format

 After running `penguin init` a `.penguin` folder gets added to your project.
-In this directory you'll find a `config.yml` file with the project ID and default stack name.
+In this directory you'll find a `config.yml` file with the project ID.
 In the `.penguin/stacks` folder you'll find YAML config files for each stack.

 All stack config files have the following structure: